ivy-llc/ivy/docs/compiler/compiler.rst

    compile function.
-2. **Non-framework-specific code**: As the compiler traces the function using the functional API of the underlying framework, any piece of code inside the model that is not from said framework will not be correctly registered, this includes other frameworks code (such as NumPy statements inside a torch model) or python statements such as len().
+2. **Non-framework-specific code**: As the compiler traces the function using the functional API of the underlying framework, any piece of code inside the model that is not from the said framework will not be correctly registered, this includes other frameworks code (such as NumPy statements inside a torch model) or python statements such as len().
 3. **Incorrectly cached parts of the graph**: There are certain cases where compilation